eomjungmin/eomjungmin/README.md

 ## Hi there 👋
+my main major is unbanplanning architecture and the reason why i'm doing double majoring is that cities are complexly connected with us(people) and we'll live with AI in the future.
 <!--
 **eomjungmin/eomjungmin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.